agree019/DarkCapPy/README.md

 #### struct_b16_agss09.csv
 This csv file contains the structural information and elemental composition of the sun

+#### EarthDMVelDist.csv
+This csv file contains the dark matter velocity distributions in the galactic frame and the Earth frame.

+#### SunDMVelDist.csv
+This csv file contains the dark matter velocity distributions in the galactic frame and the Sun frame.

 #### DarkCapPy_Template.ipynb
 This Jupyter notebook contains an example implementation of DarkCapPy